 The introduction of course curriculums and levels of advancement for members presents an overall summary of what members can achieve while visiting 9Muses.
-Member participation in fine art, music, creative writing or performance arts introduces a framework for meaningful experiences and develops a process to personal recovery.
+Member participation in fine art, music, creative writing or performance arts introduces a framework for meaningful experiences and develops a process for personal recovery.
 Our four concepts, as they apply to art and their purposes towards recovery and wellness are described below:

-EDUCATION — Finding and maintaining hope - developing abilities to organize ideas from the environment - believing in oneself, developing a sense of personal action and feeling optimistic about ones future..
+EDUCATION — Finding and maintaining hope - developing abilities to organize ideas from the environment - believing in oneself, developing a sense of personal action and feeling optimistic about one's future.

 PREVENTION — The re-establishment of a positive identity - developing the ability to express ideas in original works of art.
-Members find a new identity which incorporates illness but retains a positive sense of self identity.
+Members find a new identity which incorporates illness but retains a positive sense of self-identity.

 EMPOWERMENT—Taking responsibility for one’s life – participating in critique and review of exhibitions provides members an ability to listen to constructive criticisms and verbalize opinions about personal artworks and the works of others while building good mental health.
 The above concepts function most effectively when naturally introduced in daily activities.
 These concepts in the fine arts programs are essential for staff, advanced membership and visiting artists as they develop and implement new curricula.

 The following course outlines include descriptions of how and what members learn using the four concept goals and objectives of 9Muses Fine Arts Program.
 These course descriptions emphasize new media, techniques, and skills introduced for each membership level.
 Members continue to use media and refine skills introduced at each level accomplished.
 Open Studio times and advanced membership opportunities are available for those who qualify.

 Members develop an enhanced awareness of their environment by identifying and describing objects both in their environment and in works of art.
 Participating members classify objects on the basis of characteristics such as color, texture, and form and develop a visual vocabulary of line, colors, and textures.